John Bishop M.D.

 I read all five books—he had put all five into bound novels but not ready for publication—and I decided that at least back then, I had some stories to tell.
 I then wondered if I still had “the juice,” and I started writing again.
 Act of Atonement, the sixth book in the Jim Bob Brady series, is the product of that long respite from writing.

-I’m still writing, working on the eighth novel in the Jim Bob Brady series, and now you readers can decide if I still have some stories to tell.
+I’m still writing, working on the tenth novel in the Jim Bob Brady series, and now you readers can decide if I still have some stories to tell.

 Author photo credit: Greg Moredock